Orckestra/orc-shared/docs/components.md

   - `closeFunc`: A function that is called when the close icon is clicked.
 Optional.

 Shows a list of message boxes in the upper right corner, displaying the selected icon and message.
 It is up to the showing component to determine when to remove a toast, to this end a close function hook is provided to allow user interaction.
 Types may be defined in the theme by setting `toastColors` and `icons.toast`: each of these should be an object with type names as keys, giving the background color and icon of the toast type, respectively.
 The list is rendered in a portal with the id `"toast"`, which is automatically created.

-## Toolbar

-- `tools`: Array of objects denoting the tools to be shown.

-Shows a toolbar.
-The buttons etc. shown on this toolbar are defined via the `tools` prop, which contains an array of objects.
-Each of these has a type, one of `input`, `button`, `group`, `label`, `separator` and `spacer`, as well as the props to be passed to that tool element.

-`input` and `button` will show suitably styled versions of the DOM elements of the same name, and take the same props. `button` also takes a label prop, which can contain an `icon` id and/or a `text`, as per [IconButton](#iconbutton).

-`group` has its own `tools` prop, which can be an array of `input` and/or `button` configurations, which will be shown as a joined group of controls.

-The `label` type takes a string or message descriptor in its `label` field, and shows it on the toolbar, suitably formatted.

-Lastly, `separator` will show a vertical bar, and `spacer` will take up any surplus space available on the toolbar - this can be used to right-justify some tools, in the otherwise left-justified toolbar.

-For examples of use, it is recommended to consult the [test file](../src/components/Toolbar.test.js), which demonstrates the available functionality.

-## Tooltip

-- `message`: The text to be shown, may be a plain string or a message descriptor.

-When hovering over the parent element of the tooltip, it will be shown on screen after a 1.5 second delay.
-It will be positioned to the right of the element.
-The parent element must be positioned (i.e. must have a `position` style property), or the tooltip will appear in an undefined location.

-The tooltip is hidden by moving it outside of view.
-This is by design, as it allows screen readers to access the text, enabling use by visually impaired users.

 ## Treeview